 This must be initiated within 14 calendar days of the posting of the course grade for viewing by students.
 The student shall first consult with the instructor in an effort to reach a satisfactory resolution of her or his appeal.
-It is a part of the professional obligation of College instructors to meet with students who wish to avail themselves of this academic grade appeal procedure for the purpose of reviewing the grade assigned and attempting to resolve the matter.
+Students who wish to appeal a grade should first meet with the College instructor to review the assigned grade and attempt to resolve the matter informally.
 In the event that the student cannot schedule a face-to-face meeting with the instructor, the student may attempt to consult with the instructor by email or phone, or the student may ask the instructor's supervisor to schedule the meeting between the student and the instructor.

 Informal consultation is a required first step, and no further grade appeal is permitted unless informal consultation is first attempted.
+The instructor's decision after the consultation must be completed and communicated to the student within ten business days of the informal consultation.
 The only exception to this procedure is when the instructor is no longer employed by the College or is otherwise unavailable so that it is impossible to complete Step 1.
-If the student has attempted to contact the instructor via email and has not received a reply within ten business days, the student may proceed directly to Step 2.
-The instructor's decision after the consultation must be completed and communicated to the student within ten business days of the informal consultation.
+If the student has attempted to contact the instructor via email and has not received a reply within ten business days, the student may proceed directly to Step 2, provided that the student must present documentary evidence of the attempt to confer by email with the instructor.

-Step 2.
+• Step 2.
 Appeal to the Instructor's supervisor.

-If a student wishes to appeal a grade further, they must submit a written appeal to the instructor's supervisor responsible for the course being appealed within ten business days following the end of Step 1.
+If a student wishes to appeal a grade further, the student must submit a written appeal to the instructor's supervisor responsible for the course being appealed within ten business days following the end of Step 1.
 The appeal to the instructor's supervisor must be submitted in writing and must contain the student's name, ID, the course/section, instructor, written communication resulting from Step 1, and description of how the case meets the conditions of a grade appeal.
 (See Conditions for an Appeal, section 1.3.C.1, above.)
-The instructor's supervisor will then review the information provided to reach a decision.
-The decision will be communicated to the student and the instructor within 15 calendar days of the receipt of the appeal.
+The instructor's supervisor's decision will then review the information provided to reach a decision.
+The supervisor's decision will be communicated to the student and the instructor within 15 calendar days of the receipt of the appeal if practicable.

-Step 3.
+• Step 3.
 Appeal to the Chief Academic Officer.

 If the student wishes to appeal a grade further, he or she may submit an appeal to the Chief Academic Officer within ten business days of the end of Step 2.
-The appeal to the Chief Academic Officer must be submitted in writing and must contain the student's name, ID, the course/section, instructor, communication resulting from Step

-1 and 2, and description of how the case meets the conditions of a grade appeal.
+The appeal to the Chief Academic Officer must be submitted in writing and must contain the student's name, ID, the course/section, instructor, communication resulting from Step 1 and 2, and description of how the case meets the conditions of a grade appeal.
 The Chief Academic Officer will then review the information provided to reach a decision.
 The decision will be communicated to the student, the instructor, and the instructor's supervisor within ten business days of the receipt of the appeal.
 All decisions made in Step 3 are final.